willvieira/ms_forest-ipm-sensitivity/manuscript/manuscript.md

 ![Differences in the sensitivity of species population growth rate to climate (left) and competition between the cold and hot range limits.
 Each species is represented by a connected line linking their cold (circle) and hot (triangle) range positions, colored according to the difference between the cold and hot sensitivities.
 Note that uncertainty in each sensitivity point estimation has been omitted for clarity.](https://willvieira.github.io/book_forest-demography-IPM/marginal_lambda_files/figure-html/fig-hot_vs_cold-1.png){#fig:cold_vs_hot width=100% short-caption="Differences in species population growth rate sensitivity to climate (left) and competition between the cold and hot range limits."}

-We further included sensitivity estimates at the center of each species' distribution to characterize the shape of sensitivity changes across the range (Figure SX).
+We further included sensitivity estimates at the center of each species' distribution to characterize the shape of sensitivity changes across the range (Figure S15).
 Overall, most species exhibited a near linear change in sensitivity to both climate and competition from the cold to the hot range margins.
 For climate sensitivity, three of the four species displaying a concave pattern (i.e. sensitivity was higher at both range edges than at the center) were among those with the largest geographic ranges.
 In contrast, for competition, four species showed a convex pattern, with sensitivity to competition peaking at the center of the distribution relative to the range edges.